Principles of corporate governance

 The Remuneration Committee is responsible for making recommendations to the Board on the Group and Company's framework of executive remuneration and its cost.
 The Committee determines the contract terms, remuneration and other benefits for each of the executive directors, including performance-related bonus schemes, pension rights and compensation payments.
 The board itself determines the remuneration of the non-executive directors.
-The Committee comprises two non-executive directors (David Evans and Malcolm Gillies).
+The Committee comprises three non-executive directors (David Evans, Geoff Bennett and Malcolm Gillies).
 It is chaired by Malcolm Gillies.

 Audit and Risk Committee

 Its prime tasks are to review the scope of external audit, to receive regular reports from RSM UK Audit LLP, and to review the half yearly and annual accounts before they are presented to the Board, focusing in particular on accounting policies and areas of management judgement and estimation.

 The Committee is responsible for monitoring the controls which are in force to ensure the integrity of the information reported to shareholders.

 The Committee acts as a forum for discussion of internal control issues and contributes to the Board's review of the effectiveness of the Group's internal control and risk management systems and processes.
 It advises the Board on the appointment of external auditors and on their remuneration for both audit and non-audit work, and discusses the nature and scope of the audit with the external auditors.
 It reviews and monitors the independence of the auditors, especially with regard to non-audit work.

 The Audit Committee met to consider the reports of the auditors prior to the submission of the annual financial statements to the Board.